 ‘I drink, therefore I am’ (drunk philosopher) …

-Sonia Aste is a writer, a comedian and loves Thanksgiving.
-Just don’t give her kale.
+Sonia Aste is a writer. comedian and loves her uncle.